Collage of radiant heating systems

 Ceiling-mounted infrared panel heaters

-• Cheaper to install than hydronic systems but more expensive to run
+Electric resistance heaters are cheaper to install than heat pump systems but more expensive to run.

-• Infrared panels if your house is leaky and poorly insulated but the heat will stop as soon as they are turned off
+Consider infrared panels if your house is leaky and poorly insulated because they heat only the objects in your room, not the air.
+Note that the heat will stop as soon as they are turned off.

 Operating Cost Comparison